tranhuonggiang22/tranhuonggiang22/README.md

   👋 Hi, I’m Tran Huong Giang

-  👀 I’m interested in DATA and BISINESS
+  👀 I’m interested in DATA and BUSINESS

-  🌱 I’m currently learning DATA SCIENCE IN ECONOMICS AND BUSINESS

-  📫 Interest in  writing and literature
+  🌱 I’m currently learning DATA SCIENCE IN ECONOMICS AND BUSINESS 📫 Interest in  writing and literature

 <p>